bitblu/openstart-legal/v2/Founding_Agreement.md

 4. ADVISOR_LVL_C_SHARES
 5. ADVISOR_LVL_D_SHARES

+The appropriate shares allocated to each shareholder is detailed in Appendix 1

 | Shareholder Name 				| Shareholder Level | Start Date |
 | ----------------------------- | ----------------- | ---------- |
 | | | |